Sobak/scrawler/docs/blocks/urllistprovider.md

 processing the base URL, then it will continue increasing the number until server responds with HTTP 404.

+## ArrayUrlListProvider
+This URL provider accepts an array of URLs expressed as strings which will be then processed by Scrawler.
+Each URL is normalized against the base URL.

+> **Note:** Do not include your base URL in the list, otherwise it will be
+> processed twice.

 ## EmptyUrlListProvider
-This URL returns empty list what ultimately makes Scrawler parse base URL only.
+This URL provider returns empty list what ultimately makes Scrawler parse base URL only.

 ## SameDomainUrlListProvider
 Looks for `href` attributes of `a` tags and returns links with the domain